Gráinne is :

 - Collaborator with Ulrike Schmidt, Chris Williams, Media Innovations and others, on ‘Anorexia CD-Rom – How To support a Loved One’*

 I was born in Ireland, and apart from my first few months have always lived in North East Scotland.
 Educated in Keith, I then studied and lived for a time in Aberdeen where my two children were born.
 Later I taught near Keith, then Banff and Fyvie.
 A few years ago I moved to a small town just south of Aberdeen.
-Living at the coast, a favourite haunt is walking my dog Trix on the beautiful beach here.
+Living at the coast, a favourite relaxation is walking on the beautiful beaches around this area.